Banner Logo

 Source

 Find physical aggregators: There are various aggregators in the real world.
 You have to be smart enough to find the opportunity to cash them in.
 College campuses work great for this.
 Word spreads lightning-fast and student labor is crazy cheap.
-Do you know dating app Tinder got their first set of users from college and high school circles?
+Do you know that the online dating app Tinder got its first set of users from college and high school circles?
 They acquired more than 10,000 new users by getting sorority girls and fraternity boys to sign up for the app.

 The corporate community is also a great place to start with.
 Find large office buildings and convince the HR manager that your service is so cool that they should email the entire company about the offering.
 Now you have a trusted recommendation to try a service and you get free distribution to all employees.
 You may get onto the field and directly approach them or you can play with Facebook and LinkedIn ads.